learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/KY.md

 ```

 # Request Cancellation
-Since KY is a wrapper for flask there is built in support for request cancellations
+Since KY is a wrapper for fetchAPI there is built in support for request cancellations
 This can be done using the AbortController
 ```
 Following code is from KY documentation.
 Link provided at the end of the document